 Take Preventative Measures

-Mosquitoes thrive in areas with long grasses, unkempt plants and shrubs and piled up branches and other debris.
+Mosquitoes thrive in areas with long grasses, unkempt plants and shrubs, piled-up branches, and other debris.
 Keep your grass cut short, and regularly trim back plants and shrubs so they don’t harbor mosquitoes.
-If you’ve got branches or other wood sources piled up in your yard, make sure to clear it away and keep it from piling up again.
+If you’ve got branches or other wood sources piled up in your yard, clear it away and keep it from piling up again.

 Remove Standing Water

-Mosquitoes depend on standing water to reproduce, so take a stroll around your yard a few times a week to make sure there is no water that has accumulated in pots, wheelbarrows and in other areas of your lawn.
-If you have a birdbath, you can purchase disks which contain a bacteria toxic to mosquito larvae but safe for birds.
+Mosquitoes depend on standing water to reproduce, so stroll around your yard a few times a week to ensure no moisture has accumulated in pots, wheelbarrows, and other lawn areas.
+If you have a birdbath, you can purchase disks that contain bacteria toxic to mosquito larvae but safe for birds.

 Use Natural Deterrents